corinnbrunelle/NASA-SPACE-APPS-Challenge/README.md

 ***

 NASA data are availble on [EarthData](https://search.earthdata.nasa.gov/search).
-These dataset can be combined with Sentinel-2 data via the [Copernicus browser](https://browser.dataspace.copernicus.eu/)
+Dataset can be combined with Sentinel-2 data via the [Copernicus browser](https://browser.dataspace.copernicus.eu/)